PerseusInLSC/Perseus-Study-Blog/backup/A Cheating Script for Magic Music Kingdom.md

 ## What does the "cheating script" do?
 Basically:
-1. It pretends to be the user by getting their credentials and retrieving the school code and school ID from the hkmusic.com.hk login page.
+1. It pretends to be the user by getting their credentials and retrieving the school code and school ID from the hkmusic.com.hk login page (NEW: Magic Music Kingdom API for the PoC Python Script).
 2. It continues to use the same logic that the normal app has and sends a POST request with the information given.
 3. Then, the user's record will update to what the user has ordered, hence enabling cheating.